Skip to content

 I need to rotate or recover the owner account

-Trusted Publishing is tied to the GitHub repo, not any personal account — so a PyPI account handover is the usual account-transfer flow at the registry, not a code change.
-For npm, rotate NPM_TOKEN under the new owner.
+Trusted Publishing is tied to the GitHub repo, not any personal account — so both PyPI and npm account handovers are the usual account-transfer flow at each registry, not a code change.
+The Trusted Publisher entries stay valid as long as the repo, workflow filename, and environment names are unchanged.
 Update the "Project names" section of this doc afterward.

 Reference — what's published where